 The Bread Financial 401(k) Plan is a defined contribution plan that is qualified under Internal Revenue Code (IRC) Section 401(k).
 Eligible associates can participate in the Bread Financial 401(k) Plan immediately upon joining the Company.
 The Bread Financial 401(k) Plan covers eligible U.S. associates of the Company and all of its U.S. subsidiaries.
-In 2022, the Company matched dollar-fordollar up to five percent of an associate's eligible compensation.
+In 2022, the Company matched dollar-for-dollar up to five percent of an associate's eligible compensation.
 All Company matching contributions are immediately vested.
-Effective January 1, 2023, the Company enhanced its plan design to help associates maximize their retirement savings.
-Under the new plan design, the Company will deposit a contribution equal to three percent of an associate's eligible compensation into their 401(k) plan on an annual basis, and will match 50 cents for every dollar an associate contributes up to six percent of an associate's eligible compensation.
-The Company's three percent contribution vests immediately, but associates must work at the company for three years before the matching contribution vests.
+Effective January 1, 2023, the Company enhanced its plan design to help reason within 12 months after a change in control, all restrictions on any awards held by the participant will lapse and the awards will be immediately and fully vested.
+Further, stock options will be exercisable until the earlier of the end of the option term or the end of the one year period following such event.